 Our work is entirely funded by private donations – we receive no money from government.
 Your money will help us continue funding research into vitiligo and supporting people affected by the condition.

-Next year, the World Vitiligo Day headquarters will continue its international journey and move from Hanoi to Belgrade – the outspoken, proud and audacious capital city of Serbia – under the firm leadership of Prof. Aleksandra Vojvodic, MD.
+The World Vitiligo Day 2020 headquarters will continue its international journey and move from Hanoi, Vietnam to Belgrade – the outspoken, proud and audacious capital city of Serbia – under the firm leadership of Prof. Ivana Binić, MD.

 - What tests should be done?